-Usually one needs to evaluate the energy equation (\ref{E}) with (\ref{L}) and the condition $-1=g_{\mu \nu}\dot{x}^{\mu}\dot{x}^{\nu}$ to find an expression for the minimum energy so that the particle crosses the horizon.
+where the third term on the right hand side vanishes for a freely falling particle.
 In this case there are no off-diagonal terms in the metric.
-The equation (\ref{E}) is sufficient for us to conclude that, at $r=r_+$, the energy of the particle at the horizon is $E_{\rm{min}}=qQ\ln(r_+)$. ($f(r_+)=0$ by definition) Thus we get the lower bound as
+The equation (\ref{E}) is sufficient for us to conclude that, at $r=r_+$, the energy of the particle at the horizon is $E_{\rm{min}}=qQ\ln(r_+)$.
+On the other hand, using $f(r_+)=0$ for Eq.~(\ref{radial}), we get the lower bound of energy as

-The above constraint is consistent with the fact that $\dot r ^2>0$ for all $r\geq r_+$ \cite{hu}.
+The above constraint is consistent with the fact that $\dot r ^2>0$ for all $r\geq r_+$ \cite{Hubeny99}.
 If the energy of the particle is lower than $E_{\rm{min}}$ it cannot cross the horizon, i.e. it will not be absorbed by the black hole.